liferay/liferay-docs/develop/learning-paths/mobile-sdk/android/articles/02-retrieving-and-displaying-portlet-data/01-retrieve-and-display-guestbooks.markdown

 Your first order of business is to retrieve the guestbooks from the portlet and display them in the app's navigation drawer.
-Recall that the app you created in the first series of articles in this learning path contains a navigation drawer that slides out from the left side of the screen.
+Recall that the app you created in the first series of articles contains a navigation drawer that slides out from the left side of the screen.
 Currently, it contains simple placeholders that are in dire need of replacement.

 ![Figure 1: The placeholders currently in the navigation drawer.](../../images/android-guestbook-first-run.png)

-In this article, you'll use the Liferay Mobile SDK to call the Guestbook portlet's remote services and replace the placeholders with guestbooks.
+Next, you'll use the Liferay Mobile SDK to call the Guestbook portlet's remote services and replace the placeholders with guestbooks.
 This is conceptually simple, but it's a bit more complex in practice.
 Not to worry!
-This article guides you through each step in the process.
+You'll be guided though each step in the process.
 First, you'll do some simple refactoring of your project.

 ## Refactoring

 Before you call the Guestbook portlet's remote services, you should move your project's activity and fragment classes into a new `activity` package.
 While this isn't required for the app to function, it makes it simpler to find and work with these classes as you add new ones.
-In Android Studio's project view:
+Perform these steps in Android Studio's project view:

 1. Right-click on the package `com.liferay.docs.liferayguestbook` and select *New* &rarr; *Package* in the context menu.
 In the dialog that appears, type *activity* and click *OK*.

 2. Right-click on the `MainActivity` class and select *Refactor* &rarr; *Move* in the context menu.
 In the *Move* dialog that appears, make sure the radio button for *To package* is selected, and then click the button to the right